Mayank-gitrep/trial_task_rep/README.md

 1. To run the Program just Download the files into a specific directory.
 2. Next, open the terminal and go into that directory.
 3. now use the command:
-		source env/bin/activate
+		`source env/bin/activate`
 to create the virtual environment.
 4. use:
-		python3 repy.py
+		`python3 repy.py`
    to run the program.
+5. If the program runs, go into the browser and type:
+		`localhost:5000`
-5. If the program runs, go into the browser and type: localhost:5000 and type a stackoverflow user's url in the text box (eg. https://stackoverflow.com/users/696257/dkulkarni)
+  and type a stackoverflow user's url in the text box (eg. https://stackoverflow.com/users/696257/dkulkarni)
 6. The result should contain the Username, Reputation, Ranking, Gold, Silver, Bronze batch counts, number of Answers, Questions and People Reached.

 No need to install any packages explicitly.
-Everything is there in the repository.
+Everything is there in the repo.

+If any issues, please contact at `mayank.mds5@gmail.com`.